Right 2: To have the details of the crime recorded without unjustified delay

 - Give evidence at the trial via a live-link video system away from the court

-Full details of right 2 can be found on page 13 on the link for The Code of Practice for Victims
+Full details of right 2 can be found on the link for: The Code of Practice for Victims

 Local processes in Bedfordshire